tvjames/kendo-docs/api/wrappers/php/Kendo/UI/Menu.md

     ?>

 ### close
-Fires after a sub menu gets closed.
+Fires before a sub menu gets closed.
+You can cancel this event to prevent closure.
 For additional information check the [close](/api/web/menu#events-close) event documentation.

 #### Returns